 - Ubuntu 18.04 LTS

-This tutorial described you to how to find running Ubuntu system version details on command line.
+This tutorial described how to find running Ubuntu system version details on the command line.
 Also provides instructions to verify the version before running commands in shell scripts.